 ‘Been there, done that’ means his voice is respected, and he has realised the respect that comes with it.
 He is still recognised as an almost peerless player, who spent four consecutive years as world number one, and was the leading male face of the sport in the 1980s (and truly a typical ‘bratty’ product of the decade), to become the now reassuring, wise Lebowski-like figure.

 “If you don't mature and mellow and have a better overview and perspective of things at 58, you are going to be a kid your entire life." was how he put it in 2017.

 But being more mellow, has not made the great man mute.
 Rather, he has readily waded into the mire.
 He courted controversy when he steadfastly stated that he believed Serena Williams, though he thought was the greatest female tennis player of all time, would struggle to be in the world's top 700 if she was on the men's circuit.
 He willingly stood side-by-side with Martina Navratilova in Melbourne, to demand the renaming of Margaret Court Arena in the wake of Court’s anti-LGBT stance.

 His subsequent success has been both acknowledging the person that he was perceived to be and simply ‘being himself’.
 He remains the man who enjoyed testing his tennis-watching audience to cause a reaction, but the ‘superbrat’ was more or less exclusively saved for the court.

-Over time, the steady revelation of a more layered character and various nuances, combined with the memory unabashed devotion to and unequivocal knowledge of tennis, has led John McEnroe’s respected status of 2020: the acharya with a (literal) ace up his sleeve.
-He now moves easily between Tinaretto and tennis, the base-line and bass.
+Over time, the steady revelation of a more layered character and various nuances, combined with the memory unabashed devotion to and unequivocal knowledge of tennis, has led John McEnroe’s respected status of 2022: the acharya with a (literal) ace up his sleeve.
 He is a colourful character that represents both a throw-back and progression.
 John McEnroe should be seen today to not only epitomise everything good about tennis, but how it can strive to be better.